 Nobody wants to deal with the time and cost associated with having a filling put in, but if you’re not careful about how you treat your mouth, you may be increasing your risk of cavities.
-While these methods won’t guarantee that you’ll never have a cavity, if you practice all these tips, we’re confident that you’ll greatly reduce your risk of needing a filling.
+While these methods won’t guarantee you’ll never have a cavity, if you practice all these tips, we’re confident you’ll greatly reduce your risk of needing a filling.
 Here are 10 quick tips for reducing your cavity risk.

 How To Prevent The Need For Fillings